In the latest Forza

 story-based questline missions.

 and places of interest that players can take note of ahead of the release of Forza

 Xbox One and Windows 10 PC.
 It’ll also be available day-in-date on the Xbox

 Game Pass subscription service.
 If you missed this week’s Autumn-themed

 detailed recap, which includes the full video-on-demand embedded.
-Also available is our
+Also available

-recap of the Summer livestream from earlier this month, as well as our breakdown of the new
+recap of the Summer livestream from earlier this month, as well as our breakdown

 drift, drag and handling features in the game.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.